 Membership selection shall be as follows:

-The ASUU president, ASUU Organizations Board members, the dean of students, and the director of the University Union and Student Activities The ASUU president, ASUU Senate and Assembly Chairs, the Attorney General, the Dean of Students, and the Director of Student Leadership and Involvement are appointed to the Committee by virtue of their office.
+The ASUU president, ASUU Organizations Board members, the dean of students, and the director of the University Union and Student Activities The ASUU president, ASUU Senate and Assembly Chairpersons, the Attorney General, the Dean of Students, and the Director of Student Leadership and Involvement are appointed to the Committee by virtue of their office.

-The three members of the Executive Cabinet will be appointed by the ASUU President according to the nature of the agenda of the meeting for appropriate consideration.
+The member of the Executive Cabinet will be appointed by the ASUU President according to the nature of the agenda of the meeting for appropriate consideration.

 The three (3) students at large are appointed in accordance with ASUU's policies and procedures.